Martini with a Twist

 1) It’s the same production team behind Senna and Amy, which are two feature-length docs that you really should see, even if you don’t care about either person.
 All of the money the producers spent (and I suspect it was a lot of money, because F1 does nothing halfway) is on the screen.
 The people behind the scenes know what they are doing and how to do it — and it shows.
 Every shot is gorgeous, so much so that I watch it without looking at my phone so that I can take in the pictures.

 2) So.
 Much.
 Drama.
 My outside impression was that F1 is all about the bloodless engineering required to shave milliseconds off of these cars.
 And, yes, in some very small ways, that nerdery turns up.
 But the episodes are mostly about the drivers and the managers and the owners who are each under extraordinary pressure.
 The F1 world is a big dysfunctional family with several decades worth of feuds and slights and victories.
-It’s more a drama about royal dynasties than how-to build a car.
+It’s more a drama about royal dynasties than how-to build a car.6

-and distill it into the good stuff.
+3) When you combine points one and two, you get 30-40 minute episodes packed full of narrative gold.
+The producers take the entirety of a season7 and distill it into the good stuff.
 You only see the parts of the design/political intrigued/race that matter for the story.
 I quickly went from not understanding why I should care about a driver to gasping out loud when his car lost his left wing and he had to pit.
 Plus, I knew what all of the terms meant without ever having had someone explain them to me.

-who calmly explains strategy, track conditions, and engine conditions and I totally want that guy in my ear all the time as I go through my daily life.
+3.5) During the races themselves, the drivers have a coach8 who calmly explains strategy, track conditions, and engine conditions and I totally want that guy in my ear all the time as I go through my daily life.
 If you watch just one episode, you will want that guy, too.

 4) I mentioned that it’s gorgeous, yes?
 The eye candy goes beyond how the shots are framed.
 F1 folk pay extra attention to the details, which makes their personal spaces and fashion choices things of beauty.
 The drivers, each more fit than the last, seem to also compete on rakish good looks.
-The races are in far-flung cities like Singapore, Monte Carlo, Baku
+The races are in far-flung cities like Singapore, Monte Carlo, Baku9, Austin, and a bunch of European cities.
+It might be my wanderlust, which is more powerful now than ever, but seeing those cities even briefly makes my heart go pitty-pat.

 Which brings me to 6) It’s taken me nearly 50 years to realize that, even though I am not a sports person, I deeply enjoy watching how highly competitive people do what they do.
-For another data point — I love HBO’s Hard Knocks but couldn’t care less about how any of the games turn out.
+For another data point — I love HBO’s Hard Knocks but couldn’t care less about how any of the games turn out.12

 The next season of Formula 1: Drive to Survive will drop on March 19.
 It’ll be all about 2020 and how they pulled off a racing season during COVID.
 I cannot wait to see who makes the podium and who is out of a job.